-Our guest on Honest Conversations today is Danielle O’Connell, Director of Emerging Technology at Skanska.
+Our guest on Behind the Builders today is Danielle O’Connell, Director of Emerging Technology at Skanska.
 Danielle gained experience both as a project coordinator and project manager before moving to the exciting and innovative role she holds now.
 Join us as we dive into Danielle’s path through the construction industry, the challenges involved in adopting tech in construction, why emerging technologies are so important, and more!

 Q: What do you think made you successful in the roles of project coordinator and project manager as you started your career in the construction industry?